Comp Exporter

 • Image sequences are re-imported fresh to ensure correct frame detection

-During import you'll be asked whether to organize footage by type (Images, Video, Audio, etc.) or keep the original folder structure.
+During import you'll be asked whether to organize the imported items in your After Effects project panel by type (Images, Video, Audio, etc.) or keep the original folder structure.
+This only affects how bins are arranged inside After Effects, not the files on disk.

 Unsaved Changes Prompt